I just came back from Marrakech where I had the best time! I was there as a guest chef to launch Salt Marrakech’s autumn menu. How cool is that?

 - 250 gr figs, stalks removed and roughly chopped

 - 140 gr dates, pitted and finely chopped

 - 70 ml apple cider vinegar

 - 2 teaspoons harissa or more to taste

 - Generous pinch saffron

-• Place all the ingredients in a deep skillet and stir well to combine under low-medium heat.
-Simmer for 40 minutes until all liquids have evaporated.
-Transfer into a sterilized jar and leave to cool.
-Enjoy with your favourite cheese or as a spread!
+• Place all the ingredients in a deep skillet and stir well to combine under medium-low heat.
+Simmer for 40 minutes until all the liquids have evaporated.
+Transfer into a clean jar and leave to cool before storing in your fridge.
+Enjoy with your favourite cheeses or as a spread in a sandiwch.

 • Keep for up to 4 weeks in the fridge.